 21. Indemnification.
-CONTRACTOR agrees to indemnify, defend, and hold harmless CITY and its elective or appointive boards, officers, agents, attorneys and employees from any and all claims, liabilities, expenses, or damages of any nature, including attorneys' fees arising out of, or in any way connected with performance of, the Agreement by CONTRACTOR, CONTRACTOR'S agents, officers, employees, subcontractors, or independent contractor(s) hired by CONTRACTOR.
+CONTRACTOR agrees to indemnify, defend, and hold harmless CITY and its elective or appointive boards, officers, agents, attorneys and employees from any and all claims, liabilities, expenses, or damages of any nature, including attorneys' fees to the extent caused by CONTRACTOR, CONTRACTOR'S agents, officers, employees, subcontractors, or independent contractor(s) hired by CONTRACTOR.
+However, any obligation to defend shall be on a reimbursement basis only as contemplated under California Civil Code Section 2782.8 and shall be limited to the percentage of liability as to CONTRACTOR's share of fault as ultimately determined by a court of competent jurisdiction.
 This indemnity shall apply to all claims and liability regardless of whether any insurance policies are applicable.
 The policy limits do not act as a limitation upon the amount of indemnification to be provided by CONTRACTOR.